Can your Period Trigger IBS?

 Can Menstrual Cycles Affect IBS?
 Yes.
 Here’s How to Feel Better

 If you’ve noticed your irritable bowel syndrome (IBS) symptoms get worse around your period, you aren’t alone.
-Even women without IBS can experience gastrointestinal discomfort during their menstrual cycle.
+Even women without IBS1 can experience gastrointestinal discomfort during their menstrual cycle.

 So if you suffer from IBS, things can get even worse during your period.
 Bloating, cramping, diarrhea (hello period poops) are all symptoms of IBS in women that can be exacerbated by fluctuations in hormones.
 No, period diarrhea isn’t an absolute sign of IBS, so don’t panic if that happens to you.